weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_12_Lab10_Ex1_Configure_Hybrid_Deployment.md

     page.
     ‎
     ‎**Note:** There are several differences between the on-premises EAC and the EAC for Exchange Online.
-In this case, in the on-premises EAC, the **connectors** tab is split out into a separate **receive connectors** tab and a separate **send connectors** tab.
-In this EAC for Exchange Online, only one **connectors** tab is available.
+In the on-premises EAC, the **connectors** tab is split out into a separate **receive connectors** tab and a separate **send connectors** tab.
+In the EAC for Exchange Online that you are currently viewing, only one **connectors** tab is available.

 20. In the **connectors** tab, the list of connectors displays an **Inbound**